adamheldring/RadioPlayer/README.md

 ### :runner: Stretch Goals

+#### First stretch goal

+Design for zero data.
+Make your page look nice while the station list is loading by creating a "skeleton loader", like we discussed during the lecture.
+Consider using the Chrome [network throttler](https://developers.google.com/web/tools/chrome-devtools/network-performance/network-conditions) to simulate a slow connection and make it easier to test your code.

+#### Second stretch goal

-This task has just one stretch goal, but it is a little tough, and you'll need to do some research to complete it.
+This task has one more stretch goal, but it is a little tough, and you'll need to do some research to complete it.
+Take your time and think through how to manage state.

 The task is to implement a search function which calls `.filter()` on the station list to decide which channels to render.
 This stretch goal requires you to research how to control form inputs in React - something we will cover more properly later in the sprint.